-The Bachelor of the Built Environment (Architecture) (BBE(Architecture) qualification is aimed primarily at professional registration, but is also intended to provide a means by which such basic professional registration can be the starting point for registration as a Professional Architect.
+The Bachelor of the Built Environment in Architecture (BBE(Architecture) qualification is aimed primarily at professional registration, but is also intended to provide a means by which such basic professional registration can be the starting point for registration as a Professional Architect.
 The qualification provides students with a sound knowledge base in the discipline of architecture and the ability to apply their knowledge and skills to particular career or professional contexts, while equipping them to undertake more specialised and intensive learning.
 This learning programme has a strong professional and career focus and holders of this qualification are normally prepared to enter a specific niche in the architectural profession.

-Specifically the purpose of the learning programme is to build the necessary knowledge, understanding, abilities and skills required for further learning towards becoming a competent practicing architectural technologist.
+Specifically, the purpose of the learning programme is to build the necessary knowledge, understanding, abilities and skills required for further learning towards becoming a competent practicing architectural technologist.
 This qualification provides:

-- Preparation for careers in architecture itself and areas that potentially benefit from architectural skills, for achieving technological proficiency and to make a contribution to the economy and national development; - The educational base required for registration as a Candidate Architectural Technologist with the South African Council for the Architectural Profession (SACAP). - Entry to NQF level 8 programmes e.g. Honours and Masters programmes and subsequently Doctoral Programmes
+- Preparation for careers in architecture itself and areas that potentially benefit from architectural skills, for achieving technological proficiency and to contribute to the economy and national development; - The educational base required for registration as a Candidate Architectural Technologist with the South African Council for the Architectural Profession (SACAP). - Entry to NQF level 8 programmes e.g. Honours and Masters programmes and subsequently Doctoral Programmes b.
+Duration of the Bachelor of the Built Environment in Architecture c.
+Purpose of the Bachelor of the Built Environment in Architecture